Last Updated on

 Instead of listening to the sweet sound of your child’s breath while sleeping, have you ever heard their precious pearly whites grind against each other?
 Ever noticed your child grinding his teeth while asleep?
 This is known as bruxism, and some of the issues involved include jaw and face pain.

 Video: Teeth Grinding Bruxism in Children – Causes, Symptoms & Treatment

 How Common is Bruxism in Children?

-Bruxism is common in children, with experts saying that 38% children would have been teeth grinders at some point in time.
+Bruxism is common in children.
 Children between the age group of 3 ½ years and six years are most likely to experience them.
-The exact extent of Bruxism is still unclear as a child grinding teeth at night may not even be aware that they are doing it.
+The exact extent of Bruxism is still unclear as a child grinding teeth at night may not even be aware that he is doing it.

 Causes of Bruxism in Kids

 Experts are still unclear about what triggers Bruxism; however, there are some suspects.